 Other Executive Officers.
-The Committee believed that the salary structure in place for Messrs.
-E. Coppola, Contis, O'Hern, Bayer and Sidwell and the other executive officers remained appropriate for 2003.
-The other executive officers also received, in some cases, bonus awards under the Company's incentive compensation plan and equity-based incentive compensation in the form of restricted stock awards for their 2003 performance.
-The 2003 restricted stock awards and bonuses were granted to certain executive officers based on the Committee's subjective evaluation of individual and corporate performance, including the factors described above regarding Mr. A. Coppola's compensation.
-As with Mr. A. Coppola, the restricted stock awards for Messrs.
-E. Coppola, Contis, O'Hern and Bayer were awarded in two parts based on the same criteria used for Mr. A. Coppola.
+The Committee believed that the salary structure in place for the Executive Vice Presidents, Messrs.
+E. Coppola, Contis, O'Hern, Bayer and Sidwell, and the other executive officers, Messrs.
+Siegel and Anderson, remained appropriate for 2004, except for Mr. E. Coppola.
+The Committee, based on FPL's recommendations after conducting a limited survey, increased Mr. E. Coppola's salary from \$350,000 to \$420,000 and changed his title to Senior Executive Vice President and Chief Investment Officer effective August 2, 2004 to reflect his additional responsibilities with respect to acquisitions, financings, and department store relationships.
+The five Executive Vice Presidents also received bonus awards under the Company's incentive compensation plan and equity-based incentive compensation in the form of restricted stock awards for their 2004 performance.
+The 2004 restricted stock awards and bonuses were granted to the Executive Vice Presidents based on the Committee's subjective evaluation of individual and corporate performance, including the factors described above regarding Mr. A. Coppola's compensation.
+In determining the amount of their restricted stock grants the Committee also reviewed the operating goals submitted by each Executive Vice President for their position.
+The Committee believed that the performance of the Executive Vice Presidents, individually and as a group, was exemplary and met the high performance level.
 Messrs.
 E. Coppola, Contis, O'Hern, Bayer and Sidwell each participated in the Restricted Stock Bonus Program and elected to convert all of what would otherwise have been a cash bonus to restricted stock.
 All of the executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company, except Mr. Contis who does not have an employment agreement.
-The Committee contemplates that any annual increases will generally be based on substantially the same criteria that will be used for Mr. A. Coppola.
+The Committee contemplates that any annual salary increases will generally be based on substantially the same criteria that will be used for Mr. A. Coppola.